 AUSTIN - Country music fans hang on to your hats, George Strait is coming to town.
 But don’t saddle up just yet because you’ve still got about a year left until the show.

-The Frank Erwin Center made the announcement on social media Monday afternoon with a video recording from the King of Country himself.
+The Frank Erwin Center made the announcement with a video recording from the King of Country himself.

 Sporting his trademark cowboy hat, Strait said he’ll be coming to Austin next summer to help the Frank Erwin Center celebrate its 40th anniversary, signing out with a “Hook ‘Em Horns.”